-224.4 Limitation

-A person shall not be sanctioned if proceedings to invoke such sanction have not been commenced against that person within 72 hours following the offence.

-- Each person who is a witness to an alleged offence is required to testify at any hearing called by the Jury, and the Jury is required to consider all relevant evidence. - 224.6 The Jury may confiscate objects that are suspected of being used in violation of equipment guidelines. - 224.7 Prior to the imposition of a penalty (except in cases of reprimands and withdrawal of accreditation according to 223.5 and 224.2), the person accused of an offence shall be given the opportunity to present a defence at a hearing, orally or in writing.

-All Jury decisions shall be recorded in writing and shall include:

-- 224.8.1 The offence alleged to have been committed - 224.8.2 The evidence of the offence - 224.8.3 The rule (s) or Jury directives that have been violated - The penalty imposed. - 224.9 The penalty shall be appropriate to the offence.
+224.4 Limitation A person shall not be sanctioned if proceedings to invoke such sanction have not been commenced against that person within 72 hours following the offence.
+224.5 Each person who is a witness to an alleged offence is required to testify at any hearing called by the Jury, and the Jury is required to consider all relevant evidence.
+224.6 The Jury may confiscate objects that are suspected of being used in violation of equipment guidelines.
+224.7 Prior to the imposition of a penalty (except in cases of reprimands and withdrawal of accreditation according to 223.5 and 224.2), the person accused of an offence shall be given the opportunity to present a defence at a hearing, orally or in writing.
+224.8 All Jury decisions shall be recorded in writing and shall include: 224.8.1 The offence alleged to have been committed 224.8.2 The evidence of the offence 224.8.3 The rule (s) or Jury directives that have been violated 224.8.4 The penalty imposed.
+224.9 The penalty shall be appropriate to the offence.
 The scope of any penalty imposed by the Jury must consider any mitigating and aggravating circumstances.

-224.10 Remedies

-- 224.10.1 Except as provided for in 224.11, a penalty decision of the Jury may be appealed in accordance with the provisions in the ICR. - 224.10.2 If an appeal is not filed within the deadline established in the ICR, the penalty decision of the Jury becomes final. - 224.11 The following decisions of the Jury are not subject to appeal: - 224.11.1 Oral penalties imposed under 223.5 and 224.2 - 224.11.2 Monetary fines less than CHF 1'000.-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500.-- for repeated offences by the same person. - 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR. - 224.13 The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (223.4). - FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.
+224.10 Remedies 224.10.1 Except as provided for in 224.11, a penalty decision of the Jury may be appealed in accordance with the provisions in the ICR.
+224.10.2 If an appeal is not filed within the deadline established in the ICR, the penalty decision of the Jury becomes final.
+224.11 • • 224.11 224.11.1 penalty decision of the Jury becomes final. penalty decision of the Jury becomes final.
+The following decisions of the Jury are not subject to appeal: 224.11.1 penalty decision of the Jury becomes final.
+The following decisions of the Jury are not subject to appeal: Oral penalties imposed under 223.5 and 224.2 Monetary fines less than CHF 1'000 (One Thousand Swiss Francs) for single offence and a further CHF 2'500 for repeated offences by the same

+- The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.- and suspensions beyond the event in which the offence occurred (223.4). - 224.14 FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.